reactjs/react.dev/content/docs/reference-react.md

 ### `React.lazy` {#reactlazy}

+> Try the new React documentation for [`lazy`](https://beta.reactjs.org/reference/react/lazy).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 `React.lazy()` lets you define a component that is loaded dynamically.
 This helps reduce the bundle size to delay loading components that aren't used during the initial render.

 You can learn how to use it from our [code splitting documentation](/docs/code-splitting.html#reactlazy).
 You might also want to check out [this article](https://medium.com/@pomber/lazy-loading-and-preloading-components-in-react-16-6-804de091c82d) explaining how to use it in more detail.